-4. You’re “on a budget,” but don’t actually have one
+4. Saying you're "on a budget" but never making one

-5. You want to build wealth, but you’re not investing
+5. Wanting to build wealth but not investing

-Even if you don’t have a lot of money, you can begin investing.
+Even if you don’t have a lot of money, you can learn how to start investing.
 Start small and build your investment portfolio as you go.
 You can learn more about investing in our book, Clever Girl Finance: Learn How Investing Works, Grow Your Money.

-6. You believe that marrying rich or winning the lottery is your ticket to financial freedom
+6. Believing that marrying rich or winning the lottery is your ticket to financial freedom

 Although we’d all love to win the lottery or marry rich, it’s not quite a realistic financial plan.
 In fact, you’re much more likely to get struck by lightning than your chances of winning the lottery.